Submitting Final Grades in Canvas Submitting Final Grades in Canvas

 2. Follow the steps above Submitting Final Grade steps 1-7.

 3. Evaluate Student Grades: An incomplete grade is essentially a grade override.
-Instead of overriding a grade of 79% to 80% to assign a student a B, you're overriding the student's current total grade to assign an imcomplete instead.
+Instead of overriding a grade of 79% to 80% to assign a student a B, you're overriding the student's current total grade to assign an incomplete instead.

 1. Navigate to the Grade Override column